SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Paroxysmal nocturnal dyspnea can stem from different causes.

-• Heart failure: A person who has heart failure, or is in the days or weeks before fully developing heart failure, may wake up at night with PND.
-Shortness of breath becomes more likely as a person with heart failure lies down, because more blood travels to the heart in this position.
+• Heart failure: A person who has congestive heart failure, or is in the days or weeks before fully developing heart failure, may wake up at night with PND.
+Shortness of breath becomes more likely as a person with heart failure lies down, because there's more blood flow to the heart in this position.

-• Chronic obstructive pulmonary disease (COPD): This lung disease can cause PND.
+• Chronic obstructive pulmonary disease (COPD): This progressive, inflammatory lung disease is characterized by obstructed airflow, which can cause PND.

 • Obesity: While obesity doesn't directly cause PND, it can worsen PND or the disorders that make PND more likely.
 Fat around the abdomen in particular can exacerbate PND, by adding pressure to the abdominal area.